Agile for Decision Makers

 This led several large traditional management consulting companies to rush their entry into the Agile services market without previous understanding or experience in Agile Software Development, or in adopting Agile to run their own company, and without direct experience or alignment with the fundamental shift in the basic assumptions on how modern organisations work.
 To make things harder, the business model of large consultancy firms relies on the margins made on junior consultants.
 So the large consultancy companies adopted solutions that their junior consultants could implement at the client site, and that resulted in simplistic solutions with the same limitations as the pre-Agile approaches and unfit for the complexity of modern organisations.

-In an opportunistic move dictated by the contraction of the traditional management consulting market, several large management consulting companies entered the rapidly expanding Agile service market without any previous knowledge, understanding, or experience and ultimately without sufficient competence in Agile.
-And they equipped their junior consultants with simplistic solutions that perpetuate exactly the same limitation Agile is intended to overcome.
+In an opportunistic move dictated by the contraction of the traditional management consulting market, several large management consulting companies entered the rapidly expanding Agile service market without any previous knowledge,

 Agile solutions from large consultancy firms